0xlipon/RFC822-Email-Validator/README.md

 # RFC822 Email Validator
-A sleek, offline, browser-based tool for validating email addresses against the RFC822 standard.
+A sleek, browser-based tool for validating email addresses against the RFC822 standard.
 Built with HTML, CSS, and JavaScript — perfect for quick manual checks, demos, or client-side validation testing.

 # Security Testing
 Use this tool to test how email input fields handle potentially dangerous strings.
 Example payloads: